TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Results

 \subsection{Pareto Front Analysis for Model Optimization}

-Building upon the insights from the hyperparameter importance analysis, the Pareto front optimization results for the TransNAS-TSAD model, as depicted in Figure~\ref{fig:Pareto-front}, further elucidate the model's performance.
+Building upon the insights from the hyperparameter importance analysis, the Pareto front optimization results for the \frameworkname{} model are depicted in Figure~\ref{fig:Pareto-front}.
 The Pareto front plots for the NAB, MBA, SMAP, and WADI datasets underscore the delicate balance between model complexity, as measured by the number of parameters, and the model's effectiveness, as quantified by the F1 score.

 For the NAB dataset, the Pareto front indicates a dense congregation of model configurations.
 A significant number of these configurations exhibit a high parameter count without a corresponding increase in the F1 score, suggesting a potential plateau in performance gains relative to complexity.
-This observation prompts a critical evaluation of model parsimony, encouraging the selection of simpler models that maintain performance while mitigating the risk of overfitting.
+This observation prompts a critical evaluation of model parsimony, encouraging the selection of simpler models that maintain performance while mitigating the risk of over-fitting.

 In the MBA dataset, the dispersion of trials across the Pareto front reflects a comprehensive exploration of the architectural space.
 Interestingly, several models achieve commendable F1 scores without a proportionate surge in parameters, highlighting efficient architectural choices that capture the essential dynamics of ECG time series data without unnecessary complexity.